scala/scala3/docs/docs/reference/tasty-reflect.md

 title: "TASTy reflect"
 ---

-TASTy reflect provides an API that allows inspection and construction of Typed Abstract Syntax Trees (TAST).
+TASTy Reflect enables inspection and construction of Typed Abstract Syntax Trees (TAST).
-It may be used on quoted expressions (`quoted.Expr`) and types (`quoted.Type`) from [Principled Meta-programming](./principled-meta-programming.html) or on full TASTy files.
+It may be used on quoted expressions (`quoted.Expr`) and quoted types (`quoted.Type`) from [Principled Meta-programming](./principled-meta-programming.html) or on full TASTy files.

-If you are starting using macros see first [Principled Meta-programming](./principled-meta-programming.html) and then follow with API (if really needed).
+If you are writing macros, please first read [Principled Meta-programming](./principled-meta-programming.html).
+You may find all you need without using TASTy Reflect.

 ## From quotes and splices to TASTs and back

-`quoted.Expr` and `quoted.Type` are opaque TASTs.
+`quoted.Expr` and `quoted.Type` are only meant for generative meta-programming, generation of code without inspecting the ASTs.
-The opaqueness required in [Principled Meta-programming](./principled-meta-programming.html) provide the guarantee that the generation of code of the macro will be type correct.
+[Principled Meta-programming](./principled-meta-programming.html) provides the guarantee that the generation of code will be type-correct.
-Using TASTy reflect will break these guarantees and may fail at macro expansion time, hence additional explicit check must be done.
+Using TASTy Reflect will break these guarantees and may fail at macro expansion time, hence additional explicit check must be done.

 To provide reflection capabilities in macro we need to add an implicit parameter of type `scala.tasty.Reflection` and import it in the scope where it is used.